-If this is the first time you’re here, lemme tell ya, have the last 18 months been a doozy.
-I had been living my best 20-something in DC boss bitch ambitious life in a cute apartment with a dream job advocating for abortion rights with international travel included.
+If this is the first time you’re here, lemme tell ya, have the last couple years have been a doozy.
+I had been living my best 20-something in DC boss life in a cute apartment with a dream job advocating for abortion rights with international travel included.
 I had a fancy office with a WINDOW and also a boyfriend who I believe looks like Jesse Williams if Jesse Williams had never exercised in his life.
 The dream.